digital-asset/daml/docs/source/daml/intro/11_Testing.rst

 Sandbox CLI Testing
 ...................

 The next step up in terms of how "real" the tests are is the command ``daml test-script``.
-Unlike ``daml test``, these tests are performed via a Ledger API against a Sandbox Ledger.
+Unlike ``daml test``, these tests are performed via a Ledger API against a real Ledger.
+If no ledger host and port are provided, a temporary Sandbox is started to run the tests against.

 In the same project, make sure you have compiled the contracts (``daml build -o assets.dar``), then run ``daml test-script --dar assets.dar``.
 You'll see a lot more output this time, starting with a Sandbox being started up, followed by DAML Scrpipt outputs.
 Each script should finish with a message of the type ``Test.Intro.Asset.V2:test_split SUCCESS``.

 Script Against a Running Ledger ...............................